Twyfelfontein: History

 Twyfelfontein valley has been inhabited by Stone-age hunter-gatherers of the Wilton stone age culture group since approximately 6,000 years ago.
 They made most of the engravings and probably all the paintings.
 2,000 to 2,500 years ago the Khoikhoi, an ethnic group related to the San (Bushmen), occupied the valley, then known under its Damara/Nama name ǀUi-ǁAis (jumping waterhole).
 The Khoikhoi also produced rock art which can clearly be distinguished from the older engravings.

 The area was uninhabited by Europeans until after World War II, when a severe drought caused white Afrikaans speaking farmers (Boers) to move in.
 The farm was later procured by the apartheid government as part of the Odendaal Plan and became part of the Damaraland bantustan.
 The white settlers left in 1965.

 Topographer Reinhard Maack, who also discovered the White Lady rock painting at Brandberg, reported the presence of rock engravings in the area in 1921.
 A more thorough investigation was only conducted after David Levin studied the feasibility of farming in 1947.
 He rediscovered the spring but struggled to extract enough water to sustain his family and his herd.
 Slowly becoming obsessed with doubts about the capacity of the spring an Afrikaans-speaking friend began calling him David Twyfelfontein (David Doubts-the-spring) in jest.
 When Levin bought the land and registered his farm in 1948 he gave it the name Twyfelfontein.
 While commonly being translated as doubtful spring, a more accurate translation for the word twyfel is therefore "questionable" or "uncertain".

 In 1950 scientific investigation of the rock art started with an investigation by Ernst Rudolph Scherz who described over 2500 rock engravings on 212 sandstone slabs.
 Today it is estimated that the site contains more than 5000 individual depictions.

+The British Museum states, in its webpage about Twyfelfontein, that the dates recovered from radiocarbon dating ranged widely from c.5,850-180 BP (years before present), and that the relationship between periods of occupation or site use and the production of rock art is not known, but based on archaeological evidence from around the wider area it is thought that engravings in the styles found at Twyfelfontein range from around 6,000 to around 1,000 years old, though some may be more recent.